How much does pregnancy counseling and adoption planning cost for birth parents?

 Do I need a lawyer?
 What will adoption cost me?

 You do not need an attorney and there are no costs charged to you.
-The adoption agency will handle all the legal details of the adoption.
+We will handle all the legal details of the adoption.

 How much contact can I have with my baby?